stagex-mirror/stagex/README.md

 ### Cryptographic Accountability

 * Every code change must be reviewed and signed off by at least two maintainers
-* A single maintainer merging a non-maintainer's code — even with a signed commit — is insufficient
+* A single maintainer merging a non-maintainer's code, even with a signed commit, is insufficient
 * All commits are signed (PGP or SSH) with keys backed by [Keyoxide](https://keyoxide.org) and [Hagrid](https://keys.openpgp.org) profiles